Anou's Website is Changing! Is something not working as expected? Email us at [email protected]

 Add items to your cart to learn how to save money on shipping.

-Handmade and designed by Cooperative Lfarah
+Handmade by the Following Members of Cooperative Lfarah

 Fatima is one of the original founders of Cooperative El Farah and serves as its president.
 Fatima began weaving with her mom when she was only ten years.
 Over the years, she has developed her weaving skills and has continued to refine them at the cooperative.
 Fatima hopes that through her weaving she is able to provide enough income to support her two children since she is a single mother.